alessandro-bertero/catcheR/README.md

     docker pull hedgelab/rstudio-hedgelab

-    docker run -d -itv /the/folder/you/want/to/share:/scratch --privileged=true -p 8787:8787 --name=NAME_CONTAINER hedgelab/rstudio-hedgelab:iPS2seq
+    docker run -d -itv /the/folder/you/want/to/share:/scratch --privileged=true -p 8787:8787 -e PASSWORD=<your_password> -e USER=rstudio --name=NAME_CONTAINER hedgelab/rstudio-hedgelab:iPS2seq

     docker exec -idt NAME_CONTAINER rstudio-server start

-Then on your browser, write the port number:

-    localhost:8787
+Replace <your_password> with your desired password.
+This command maps port 8787 on your host machine to port 8787 in the container, allowing you to access RStudio via your browser at http://localhost:8787.
+The USER=rstudio part ensures you'll log in as the rstudio user, and the PASSWORD variable sets the password you'll use to log in.
 Then use Rstudio through a browser